Saqib1710-tech/Walmart_SQL_project/README.md

 Conducting exploratory data analysis is essential to address the project's listed questions and objectives.

 Business Questions to Answer

 Generic Questions

-How many distinct cities are present in the dataset?
+-How many distinct cities are present in the dataset?
-In which city is each branch situated?
+-In which city is each branch situated?
-Product Analysis
+-Product Analysis
 How many distinct product lines are there in the dataset?
 What is the most common payment method?
 What is the most selling product line?